At QPLICH we aim to make sure that:

 - communications between us and you; and

-- Information that may be considered sensitive, for example any other legal matters you are or have been involved in.
+- Information that may be considered sensitive, for example any other legal matters in which you are or have been involved.
+Provision of senstivie information from you to us is voluntary.

 Use of your personal information

-To perform our function we will forward the information we have collected from you to our member law firms and other organisations, such as Legal Aid Queensland, so that your application can be assessed for pro bono status.
+To perform our function we may forward the information we have collected from you to our member law firms and other organisations, such as Legal Aid Queensland, so that your application can be assessed for pro bono assistance.

 To ensure that all our privacy policies follow tough confidentiality guidelines, and for insurance purposes, we may need to allow other legal agencies or organisations to randomly check our files.
 Your file, or information held by QPLICH about you, may be included in this check.
 The legal agencies or organisations carrying out this check will also keep your information confidential.